Book Review: ‘The Uneasy Conscience of Modern Fundamentalism’ by Carl F. H. Henry

 Third, Henry laments that the bulk of social activism was in the hands of people who do not rightly understand the gospel and its implications—groups that have abandoned orthodoxy.
 In the first half of the 1900s, the majority of social work and proactive social engagement was coming from liberal, neo-orthodox, and mainline Christians; the proponents of the Social Gospel were especially at the forefront of such initiatives.

-Due to the social activism and (seemingly) good community work being done by these types of groups, these groups were often seen as the best representatives of the gospel in modern society.
+On the flip side, there were many liberal groups endorsing popular initiatives, so they seemed to be the only ones doing good community work.
+Unsympathetic observers often considered the liberal Christian groups as being the best representatives of the gospel in modern society.
 Those who had seemingly taken the charge with the Christian social imperatives were those that did not understand (or did not embrace) the true Christian gospel.
 Henry writes, “The Christian social imperative is today in the hands of those who understand it in sub-Christian terms” (pg.
 39).

 Of course, this does not mean the church ought to follow the theological liberals and modernists in their ways, but the church ought to find the Biblical ways.
 The church must meet the Christian social imperative, but must remain distinct, meaning the church must remain faithful to orthodox doctrine and must not use the manipulative tactics being used by the proponents of the Social Gospel.
 For the church to be effective, it must always be distinct.